vladbejenaru/woocommerce-simple-tracking-info/README.md

 Basic HTML, PHP knowledge is required.

 2. Customize Shipping partners.
 See line 44-45 from the main file.
 2 shipment partners are already defined.
 You can modify them and/or add others

+USAGE
+In Dashboard -> WooCommerce -> Orders -> View Order, in shipping details you will have the shipping info.
+Fill them in for every order.
+Once you change the status of the order to "Completed" and the completion order email is sent to the customer, this email will include also the shipping information.